Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: The Theory of Reasonable Cost Models for the λ -Calculus, and How Our Result Fits in It

-\paragraph{Cost Models for the $\l$-Calculus} For the $\l$-calculus there are a few natural candidates as cost models.
-Fix an evaluation strategy $\tox$.
-Then, we have three candidates for the time cost of a $\tox$ evaluation $\deriv:\tm_0\tox \tm_1 \tox \tm_2 \tox\ldots \tox \tm_n$ of length $n$: \begin{itemize} \item[] \emph{Ink time}: the time taken by to print out all the terms $\tm_i$ for $i\in\set{0,\ldots,n}$; \item[] \emph{Abstract time}: the number $n$ of $\tox$ steps; \item[] \emph{Low-level time}: the time taken by an abstract machine implementing $\deriv$. \end{itemize} For space, the ink and abstract notions coincide: \begin{itemize} \item[] \emph{Ink space}: the size of the largest $\l$-term among the $\tm_i$. \item[] \emph{Low-level space}: the maximum space used by an abstract machine implementing $\deriv$. \end{itemize} Let us first discuss time.
+Let us first discuss time.
 Ink time is locked with ink space and easily shown to be reasonable.
-The problem with it is twofold: on the one hand, it is a too generous notion, since the cost of functional programs is not usually estimated in this way (in functional programming practice), on the other hand, it is difficult to reason with such a notion, as it is not abstract enough.
+The problem with it is twofold: on the one hand, it is too generous a notion, since the cost of functional programs is not usually estimated in this way (in functional programming practice), on the other hand, it is difficult to reason with such a notion, as it is not abstract enough.

 Low-level time is a better measure, which is locked with low-level space and easily proved to be reasonable.
 It differs from ink time in that abstract machines usually rely on some form of sharing to avoid managing the ink representation of all the terms of the evaluation sequence.
 The obvious drawback is that low-level time depends on the details of the implementation and on which optimizations are enabled.
-It is thus not abstract, nor fixed once for all, not even when the evaluation strategy is fixed---it is rather a family of cost models.
+It is thus not abstract, nor fixed once for all, not even when the evaluation strategy is fixed, and not even when the abstract machine is fixed, because the choice of data structures for a concrete implementation usually affects the complexity.
+It is rather a family of cost models.
 In particular, it does not have the \emph{distance-from-implementative-details} that is distinctive of the $\l$-calculus.
-Similar arguments applies to low-level space.
+Similar arguments apply to low-level space.

 Abstract time is the best notion, since it does not depend on an implementation and it is close to the practice of cost estimates, which does count the number of \emph{function calls}, that, roughly, is the number of $\beta$-steps.
 The puzzling point is that it is \emph{not locked} with ink space: ink space can be \emph{exponential} in abstract time (independently of the strategy), a degeneracy known as \emph{size explosion}---we shall say that time and space are \emph{explosive}.